1908816-xamk/osawp-plugin/README.md

-# OriginStamp attachments for WordPress
+# OriginStamp Attachments for WordPress

-Plugin Name: OriginStamp attachments for WordPress<br>
+Plugin Name: OriginStamp Attachments for WordPress<br>
 description: Creates a tamper-proof timestamp of your media attachment files using OriginStamp API.
 This is not an original plugin by OriginStamp.<br>
 Version: 1.0.1<br>
 Author: Henri Tikkanen<br>